toketeeman/Ng8-Production-BioLab-FrontEnd/DOCKER_README.md

 # Introduction

 This application executes in a browser and is served via nginx in a docker container.
-The Dockerfile in this directory builds the code and copies it to the docker image to be served as static content from nginx.
+The Dockerfiles in this directory builds the code and copies it to the docker image to be served as static content from nginx.

 There are at least a couple different methods that can be used for this Docker image to run which are detailed below.